Exploring the Serene World Of Yin Yoga

 7. Saddle Pose: Saddle Pose stretches the thighs, groins, and abdomen, also stimulating the digestive organs and improving posture.

-Yin Yoga Sequence
+Yin Sequence

 Now, let’s create a simple Yin yoga sequence incorporating the mentioned poses: